GoldenSparroww/sound-z/README.md

 ## About
-This application was created as a project with a single goal – to learn JavaScript and the basics of React.
+This application was created as a project with a single goal – make something of JavaScript and React.
 It is supposed to be a simple music player inspired by Spotify, Soundcloud, and one very specific player from my old Nokia phone from 2010 :D.
 ## If you are interested…
 In case you wonder how this application looks like, you have to do small setup first.
 1. Download this package and run `npm install` (assuming you already got node.js)